EwanBorgPad/spark/docs/q&a.md

   - A: No, try Phantom and Backpack respectively.
 - Q: Are we definitely going with Solana chain exclusively?
 No Ethereum?
   - A: Looks like it.
+- Q: Which languages are supported?
+  - A: Only EN for now, but probably more in the future